developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 Notes:
 * 15 is the minimum value; lower values are ignored
 * <b>60 seconds is the default if tag is left blank or is not present</b>
-* 0 or negative value will disable the timeout function
+* 0 or negative value disables the timeout function

 #### Example